robbiew/goldmine/index.md

 ## JOIN GOLD MINE

 gOLD mINE does not require you to apply for membership.
 Just follow the directions below.
 Contact ``j0hnny a1pha`` on Space Junk!
 BBS (spacejunkbbs.com:2323), on [fsxNet](https://fsxnet.nz/) or Discord (alpha_64) for more details or to ask a question.

+Heck, you could even connect directly using RLOGIN and [Syncterm](https://sourceforge.net/projects/syncterm/)!

 ## SETUP ON YOUR BBS